wagnergbastos/-udacity-SDCNDP-Projetc2/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-I did this in lines # through # in my code in `Advance Lane Lines.ipynb`
+I did this in my code in `Advance Lane Lines.ipynb`

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `Advance Lane Lines.ipynb`, in cell with title: `6.
+I did this in my code in `Advance Lane Lines.ipynb`, in cell with title: `6.
 Determine the curvature of the lane and vehicle position with respect to center.`

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.